JuliaPOMDP/POMDPs.jl/docs/src/POMDPTools/simulators.md

 This allows a flexible and general way to interact with a POMDP environment without creating new `Policy` types.

 In the POMDP case, an updater can optionally be supplied as an additional positional argument if the policy function works with beliefs rather than directly with observations.

-More examples can be found in the [POMDPExamples Package](https://github.com/JuliaPOMDP/POMDPExamples.jl/blob/master/notebooks/Running-Simulations.ipynb)

-More examples can be found in the [POMDPExamples Package](https://github.com/JuliaPOMDP/POMDPExamples.jl/blob/master/notebooks/Running-Simulations.ipynb)

 ```@docs
 sim